AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Data_Items_and_Groups.md

 The collection of ineligible data items represents OCS resources that match the queries but cannot be included in the data view.
 A data item is ineligible if it does not contain at least one eligible non-key [data item field](xref:ResolvedDataView#dataitemfield).

 A data item field is ineligible if:
-* The corresponding SDS stream's index type is different than the IndexTypeCode specified in the data view.
+* The corresponding SDS stream's index is
+  * Of a different type than the IndexTypeCode specified in the data view, or
-* The SDS type of the corresponding stream contains compound indexes.
-* The corresponding SDS type property is nested.
+  * Compound.
-* The corresponding SDS type property is a collection type.
+* The corresponding SDS property type is
+  * Complex (e.g. Object), or
+  * A collection (e.g. Array), or
+  * A timespan (TimeSpan or NullableTimeSpan)